unicoinorg/smart-contract/README.md

 ### Deploy to Mainnet

-Deploy the smart contract to the main Ethereum mainnet:
+Deploy the smart contract to the main Ethereum network:

 ```
-$ deploy:testnet
+$ deploy:mainnet
 ```

 > **Warning:** Deployment to mainnet will pay gas costs from the first address derived from your mnemonic.